Equinix has been awarded Frost - Sullivan's 2015 Asia Pacific Data Center Green Innovation Leadership award.

-The data centre and interconnection company was recognised for its continued focus on designing and managing industry leading green data centres across Asia Pacific.
+The data center and interconnection company was recognised for its continued focus on designing and managing industry leading green data centers across Asia Pacific.

-Adwaith Visveswaran, Frost & Sullivan Asia Pacific Energy and Environment Practice senior research analyst, says Equinix continues to exhibit ‘exemplary growth’ by building and maintaining state-of-the-art green data centres across Asia Pacific.
+Adwaith Visveswaran, Frost - Sullivan Asia Pacific Energy and Environment Practice senior research analyst, says Equinix continues to exhibit ‘exemplary growth' by building and maintaining state-of-the-art green data centers across Asia Pacific.

-The three data centres were awarded for their excellent performance in terms of energy savings, water efficiency, CO2 emission reductions, stewardship of resources and sensitivity to its impact on the environment.
+The three data centers were awarded for their excellent performance in terms of energy savings, water efficiency, CO2 emission reductions, stewardship of resources and sensitivity to its impact on the environment.

-Data centres in Hong Kong (HK1, phase 9) and Singapore (SG3) are pending gold certifications, while all of the company’s data centres in Singapore have also received SS 564 – the Singapore green building standard – certifications.
+Data Centers in Hong Kong (HK1, phase 9) and Singapore (SG3) are pending gold certifications, while all of the company's data centers in Singapore have also received SS 564 – the Singapore green building standard – certifications.

 “In all its IBX facilities in the region, the company has deployed some of the most innovative and finest ‘green' technologies that meet energy efficiency requirements,” Visveswaran says.

 “With its unflinching desire towards reducing the density of power consumption and carbon footprint, Equinix has demonstrated the true characteristics of a market leader.

 Samuel Lee, Equinix Asia Pacific president, says embracing green IT and renewable energy has become an important topic of discussion in boardrooms.